 Wormwood For Parasites

 Wormwood is often used in a parasite cleanse.
 Although, one must be careful, as wormwood can be toxic in high doses.
 It is useful in killing intestinal parasites such as worms.
-Often it is combined with fresh green black walnut and clove; all three are very powerful parasite cleansers, and when combined you have a sure way of killing many different types of parasites and their eggs.
-Fresh green black walnut and wormwood are both effective at killing many dozens of different parasites, while clove is effective at destroying parasite eggs that are left in the body.
-You take the tincture over a two week period.
+Often it is combined with fresh green, black walnut and clove; all three are potent parasite cleansers, and when combined, you have a sure way of killing many different types of parasites and their eggs.
+Fresh green, black walnut and wormwood are both effective at killing many dozens of different parasites, while clove is effective at destroying any eggs still left in the body.